 Step 1 – Download motionEyeOS SD Card Image

 motionEyeOS is available for a number of different hardware platforms.
-For the Pi Zero you need to download the image compatible with the “Raspberry Pi” rather than those available for the Pi 2 and Pi 3.
+For the Pi Zero you need to download the image compatible with the “Raspberry Pi” rather than those available for the Pi 2, Pi 3 and Pi 4.

 - Download image from the official GitHub releases page